openequella/openequella.github.io/guides/SearchingUserGuide.md

 The Videos view can be disabled by an administrator if not required, and enabled at another time.
 When disabled, the Videos link in the top left of the results box no longer displays.

 ### Multiple video file count
-One video thumbnail is used to represent an EQUELLA resource on the Videos page.
+One video thumbnail is used to represent an openEQUELLA resource on the Videos page.
 Resources may have multiple video attachments, and in this case, the total number of video attachments displays in the top left corner of the thumbnail.

 The indicators alert users to the presence of other videos, and clicking on the video thumbnail opens the Resource summary so all video attachments can be viewed.